-We know college students are some of the most avid music fans.
-The music habits and customs you develop now are likely to stay with you for life, so it’s important for you to be educated about enjoying music legally and responsibly.
-When music labels are deprived of critical revenue due to music theft, they are forced to layoff employees, drop artists from their rosters, and sign fewer bands.
-That’s bad news for the industry, but ultimately bad news for fans as well.
-We all benefit from a vibrant music industry committed to nurturing the next generation of talent.
+We know students are some of the most avid music fans.
+The music habits and customs you develop early on are likely to stay with you for life, so it’s important for you to be educated about enjoying music legally and responsibly.

 The FAQs below provide background information so you can help encourage a thriving music community that continues to support exciting new bands for current and future generations.

-While downloading one song may not feel like a serious crime, the accumulative impact of millions of songs downloaded illegally—and without any compensation to all the people who helped to create that song and bring it to fans—is devastating.
+While uploading, downloading, stream-ripping, synching, copying, or streaming to others one song may not feel like a serious crime, the accumulative impact of millions of songs exploited illegally—and without any compensation to all the people who helped to create that song and bring it to fans—is devastating.

-Authorized downloading is easy and doesn’t cost much.
-Music companies have licensed hundreds of digital partners offering download and subscription services.
+Authorized use and enjoyment of music is easy and doesn’t cost much.
+Music companies have licensed hundreds of digital partners offering a variety of ways to listen to and engage with music.
 Discover the many authorized digital music models and services in today’s marketplace at WhyMusicMatters.com.

 We’re realistic.
-As an industry, we have lived with street piracy for years.
-Similarly, there will always be a degree of piracy on the Internet.
+As an industry, we have lived with a degree of street and Internet piracy for years.
 We’re working to bring piracy to a level of manageable control so a legitimate marketplace can flourish.

-We enforce our rights against people who steal music, but we also work hard to educate consumers about the law and about the many authorized l ways to get music online.
-Because we know the best way to deter piracy is to offer fans compelling legal alternatives, record companies are aggressively licensing their music to many great services – from download and subscription models to online radio to mobile apps and more.
+We enforce our rights against people who steal music, but we also work hard to educate consumers about the law and about the many authorized ways to get music online.
+Because we know one of the best ways to deter piracy is to offer fans compelling legal alternatives, record companies are aggressively licensing their music to many great services.
 Giving these authorized digital services a chance to flourish is a driving factor in almost everything we do.